Camping is a great way to get back to nature, but it can also be uncomfortable. The weather may turn bad and the bugs are always out in full force.

 4. Get some camping chairs so sitting around the campsite isn’t uncomfortable

 Logs, rocks, and the ground can make things not very comfortable.
-The camp chairs will allow you to sit in comfort and enjoy your time around the campsite with friends or family!
+The camp chairs (which can be used even on the beach) will allow you to sit in comfort and enjoy your time around the campsite with friends or family!

 It’s a great way for everyone at home, from kids on up through adults of all ages–to have fun together while camping out under stars that are so much brighter than they would be if we were inside.